Barça Academy Summer Program Airport Transfer Information & Camp Frequently Asked Questions

 Q: What is included?

-A: Once campers are in Barcelona, pretty much everything is included — housing, food, coaching, activities, stadium tour, excursions, and more!
-Campers will need to pay for any souvenirs or memorabilia that they want.
+A: Once campers are in Barcelona, pretty much everything is included — housing, food, coaching, activities, museum immersive tour experience, excursions, and more!
 Airfare is not included, either.
+All details are mentioned in the Price Page

 Q: Can my son or daughter bring electronic devices?